-You may choose to use the Express Redemption Facility.
+You may choose to use the express redemption facility.
 This allows us to pay your withdrawal before we know how many Units need to be sold.
-The Express Redemption Facility is available for withdrawals that are less than 50 per cent of the total value of your IMT investments at the time the Express Redemption Facility withdrawal request is received.
-The maximum withdrawal amount under the Express Redemption Facility is \$50,000.
+The express redemption facility is available for withdrawals that are less than 50 per cent of the total value of your IMT investments at the time the express redemption facility withdrawal request is received.
+The maximum withdrawal amount under the express redemption facility is \$50,000.

-A \$20 fee will be charged if you choose to use this facility.
-This fee is not paid to us or any other party involved in providing the Fund, but is paid back into the relevant Fund.
+A \$20 (exclusive of GST) fee will be charged if you choose to use this facility.
+This fee is not paid to us, or any other party involved in providing the Fund, but is paid back into the relevant Fund.

-We may at our discretion, refuse to process a withdrawal using the Express Redemption Facility, or process a withdrawal for a lesser amount than requested.
+We may at our discretion, refuse to process a withdrawal using the express redemption facility, or process a withdrawal for a lesser amount than requested.
 We do not need to provide a reason for this decision.
 If this happens, no fee will be charged, and the withdrawal will be processed as a standard withdrawal.